System-CTL/System-CTL/README.md

 - 👋 Hi, Currently a blue teamer ,
-- 👀 I’m interested in threat intelligence, blue teaming , red teaming , forensics.
+- 👀 Interested in threat intelligence, blue teaming , red teaming , forensics.
 - 🌱 In process of learning forensics.
 - 💞️ I’m looking to collaborate on linkedin.
 - 📫 you can contact me on abrar.hussain.pf@gmail.com.